 - Tour the stadium and get behind-the-scenes insights

-Croke Park stadium is the headquarters of the GAA, and hosts many Irish games year-round.
+Croke Park stadium is the headquarters of the GAA and hosts many Irish games year-round.
 You can book a stadium tour and get to see where the teams get ready before their games.
 Then, walk onto the field, and experience sitting in the VIP stadium seats, before visiting the GAA museum and learning about the stadium’s history!

-The city of Dublin is full of Irish culture, and there an abundance of spaces to enjoy live entertainment.
+The city of Dublin is full of Irish culture, and there is an abundance of spaces to enjoy live entertainment.

 Attend a festival

 - There’s a different festival to attend in Dublin for nearly every month of the year!